The Palmenhaus in the Schönbrunn Palace gardens is a giant steel and glass palm house over 110m long, 28m wide and over 25m high.

-- Decorated with colourful flower displays, too
+- Often decorated with colourful flower displays

 Inside the palm house

-Waagner-Biro bought up the original company in 1934 and still contribute to iconic buildings, such as the roof of the Louvre Abu Dhabi or the dome of London’s “Gherkin”.
-Rather aptly, they also helped with the palm house’s renovation, completed in 1990.
+The company still contributes to iconic buildings, such as the roof of the Louvre Abu Dhabi or the dome of London’s “Gherkin”.
+They even renovated some of the stage systems at Vienna’s State Opera House.

 Go to the right to eventually reach the tropical section at one end of the building.
 Or go left to eventually reach the “cold” section at the other end.

-The huge palms that give the building its name dominate that first central part.
-The federal garden service usually enhances the trees and shrubs with pot plants.
-So a blaze of colour likely greets you as you walk in through the entrance and throughout the building; on my visit in May, hydrangeas and lilies popped up everywhere.
+So a blaze of colour might well greet you as you walk in through the entrance and throughout the building; on my visit one May, hydrangeas and lilies popped up everywhere.

-Be sure to explore the paths leading off toward the sides of the building; they reveal such delights as a carnivorous plant section (featuring a selection of the hundreds of “flesh-eating” plants in the wider collection maintained by the authorities).
+Be sure to explore the paths leading off toward the sides of the building; they reveal such mini delights as a carnivorous plant section (featuring a selection of the hundreds of “flesh-eating” plants in the wider collection maintained by the authorities).

 The real highlights grow in the tropical section.
 For example: